kennethdyer/versc/README.md

 # versc

-Versc is a diagnostic tool for documentation projects that rely on reStructuredText as source code.
+Versc is a diagnostic tool written in Go for documentation projects that rely on reStructuredText as source code.
 Its purpose is to scan the source repository for version descriptors that are EOL.
-It then prints any that it finds to stdout in a grep-like format.
+Once it finds the offending version descriptors, it prints them to stdout in a grep-like format.

 This allows the writer to identify the files that need attention when a version of the product goes EOL.